claire-wegner/suckling-project/README.md

 ### allosuckling

 Whether or not a suckling bout occured on the dam (1) or an alien cow (0).
 Only applicable to suckling bouts.
+Referred to as "bout type" in the main paper.

 ### twin